Online Program Overview

 This online program is designed both for professionals with direct responsibility for industrial hygiene and for those managing the health and safety function.
 As a participant, you will learn the concepts critical to creating a safe work environment and hone your technical expertise in protecting employees from workplace health hazards.

-Industrial hygiene concepts covered in this course include:
+Concepts covered in this Industrial hygiene course include:

 - Exposure assessment